-Please note that the firm does not currently prepare financing or investor documentation such as a private placement memorandum because such documents involve securities and tax related issues better suited to corporate lawyers.
-You are strongly encouraged to consult corporate/tax counsel prior to beginning development and production.
+The firm does not prepare financing or investor documentation such as a private placement memorandum because such documents involve securities and tax related issues better suited to corporate lawyers.
+You are strongly encouraged to consult corporate and/or tax counsel prior to beginning development and production.

 Many indie producers assume that they cannot afford a production lawyer and find themselves unable to sell their completed film due to lack of proper written agreements and/or clearance issues.